Chapter 6 Spatial Varying Coefficient Models

 • unaccounted for local factors

-Thus the basic idea behind SVC models is that the relationship between \(x\) and \(y\) may be *spatially non-stationary** (i.e. may vary in different in different locations).
+In the latter case, ‘whole map’ or global regression models such as the linear regressions in Week 4, may unreasonably assume relationship spatial stationarity.
+The basic idea behind SVC models is that the relationship between \(x\) and \(y\) may be *spatially non-stationary** (i.e. may vary in different in different locations).

-A key advantage of SVCs is that because they generate coefficient estimates for different locations in the study area, they can be mapped.
+A key advantage of SVCs is that they generate coefficient estimates for different locations in the study area, which can be mapped.
 The maps indicate how the relationship between an outcome ( \(y\) ) and factors ( \(x\)’s ) varies spatially.

 This session will again use the Georgia data that was used in Week 4 and will again construct a regression model of the median income variable (MedInc), but with slightly different set of predictor variables.